papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 - Logs - detailed records of system activities and events
 - System events - notifications of significant occurrences within the network
 - Tracing - detailed analysis of execution paths and operations
-- Custom api calls (through PolkadotJs) - personalized interfaces for interacting with the network
+- Custom API calls (through PolkadotJs) - personalized interfaces for interacting with the network
 - Commands - instructions or directives executed by the network

 These abstractions are expressed by sentences defined in a natural language style.
 Therefore, each test line will be mapped to a test to run.
 Also, the test file (`*.zndsl`) includes pre-defined header fields used to define information about the suite, such as network configuration and credentials location.